1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ### Go

 The hotend of the **Go** is shown in the next pictures.
+The bowden tube is about 38-40cm long.
 In the second picture you can see the heatbreak screwed into the block but dismounted from the aluminum cooling element.

 ![Hotend](../assets/images/head_go_hotend_web.jpg)